lucasbittar/myscrobble/README.md

 * Suggests new releases based on the user's information

 ### Project link ###
-You can use my lasf.fm username if you don't have one: lucasbittar
+You can use my last.fm username if you don't have one: lucasbittar

 [Launch Project]